 How can Nuxiba help you?

-Nuxiba technologies has developed software with helpful features, among them:
+Nuxiba technologies have developed contact and a call center software with helpful features, among them:

 - Time zone validation (manual call): Checkbox through which the system is enabled to verify that campaign calls are being made within clients’ time zone.

 If enabled, manual call attempts will be subject to the campaign’s schedule.

 If the campaign is out of schedule at the time an agent makes a manual call attempt, the system will pop up a message in order to inform the agent that his/her call cannot be completed due to a time zone incompatibility.

 - Clicker: This feature allows interactive automatic dialing but with little human intervention for further regulation.

 - DNCL Scrub Service: to compare the database or Excel records with the national do-not-call registry de la FTC

 - Retry attempts: Dialing retries when there is no answer, the line is busy, or you are sent to fax/answering machine) in these retry (times) and interval (minutes) fields regulate the dialing attempts and the interval in which they will be made.

 - Enable compliance: Checkbox through which the system is enabled to dial campaign records in accordance with the American holiday calendar.
 Therefore, the system will not dial on holiday days.

 - Black Lists or do-not-call lists: Through this feature, you will be able to block the numbers that have been recorded in a National Do Not Call Registry (add them to a DNCL) so that the system does not dial them and consumers are not disturbed.